TLCFEM/suanPan-manual/docs/Example/Structural/Dynamics/response-history-analysis-of-an-elastic-coupled-wall.md

-# [★★★☆☆] Response History Analysis of An Elastic Coupled Wall
+# [★★★☆☆] Response History Analysis of an Elastic Coupled Wall

 In this page, we perform eigen analysis and response history analysis of an elastic coupled wall model.